talvbansal/talvbansal.me/source/_posts/easy-push-to-deploy-for-laravel-with-gitlab-ci.md

 Which says run the deploy command to `deployer.talvbansal` using the [upload](https://github.com/lorisleiva/laravel-deployer/blob/master/docs/strategy-upload.md) strategy, only when code is pushed to the `master` branch and only use gitlab runners that have been tagged with `deploy`.

-We use the upload strategy to make use of all of the artifacts we've built along the way of the pipeline.
-The other benefit of this is that we no longer need to have composer and yarn on our servers.
-The code is already downloaded and compiled for production so we just need our basic LEMP stack to get things going.
+We use the upload strategy to make use of the artifacts we've built along the way of the pipeline, like our production compiled and minified front end assets.

 When deploying code I always use a runner I control rather than a public runner just so I know my private SSH key has not entered any machines I'm not in control of.
 After registering my runner, [see here for setting one up](/blog/maximising-gitlab-ci-s-free-tier/), I then gave it a tag of "deploy".